Native American Indian Spa Treatments

 Sweat Lodge

 The Spa has an authentic American Indian sweat lodge.
-Draped in buffalo hides, the red willow foundation of the lodge built by the Oneida Indian Nation along with the Oglala and Lakota Sioux tribes of South Dakota.
-Their interpretation is an American Indian version so there will be drumming, chanting, and storytelling beforehand.”
-The Sweat Lodge 3 hour Experience, is used to cleanse the body and purge the spirit, will be led by a representative from one of the American Indian tribes.
+Draped in buffalo hides, the red willow foundation of the lodge was built by the Oneida Indian Nation along with the Oglala and Lakota Sioux tribes of South Dakota.
+Their interpretation is an American Indian version, so there will be drumming, chanting, and storytelling beforehand.”
+The Sweat Lodge 3-hour Experience, which is used to cleanse the body and purge the spirit, will be led by a representative from one of the American Indian tribes.

 Yohutsya: te:

-Based on the tradition of using mineral-rich medicinal mud, healing spring water, and light massage therapy; this treatment detoxifies and relaxes sore muscles and joints.
+Based on the tradition of using mineral-rich medicinal mud, healing spring water, and light massage therapy, this treatment detoxifies and relaxes sore muscles and joints.
 The balancing ritual commences with a therapeutic mud wrap.
-The body is then immersed in a therapeutic thermal mineral bath for easing tension in muscles and joints, followed by a luxurious light massage application of minerals and juniper essential oil.
+The body is then immersed in a therapeutic thermal mineral bath to ease tension in muscles and joints, followed by a luxurious light massage application of minerals and juniper essential oil.
 This deluxe treatment has a detoxifying and totally relaxing effect.

 Moss Spa